HangfireIO/Hangfire.io/pricing/index.md

     <div class="row">
         <div class="col-md-12 text-center">
-            ...and 100+ of other companies!
+            ...and 700+ of other companies from 50+ countries!
         </div>
     </div>